GwGibson/IOT1026-Assignment-3/README.md

 # IOT1026-Assignment-3
 Write a description of the project here and don't forget to update the badges.
+        The goal  of Assignment 3 is to create a functional system to manage a pack that has constraints on the number of items it can hold, its maximum volume, and its maximum weight.

 [Assignment Instructions](docs/instructions.md)
 [How to start coding](docs/how-to-use.md)